sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 #### Armor, Shielding, and Weaponry

-A soldierís armor featuring her unitís distinctive logo, a praetorís signature blade, the dagger a conman keeps for when a deal goes wrongócharacters are often defined by the arms and armaments that they utilize as much as any psychic ability or
+A soldier√≠s armor featuring her unit√≠s distinctive logo, a praetor√≠s signature blade, the dagger a conman keeps for when a deal goes wrong√≥characters are often defined by the arms and armaments that they utilize as much as any psychic ability or

 well-honed lie.
 You gain most of your proficiencies from your character class, but your background and culture may mean that

 you are capable with other kinds of equipment as well.

 Ideally, selecting gear means more than checking off items on a list.
-A character likely has an association with most of their equipmentóthey chose a blade instead of a blaster for a reason, after all.
-Your characterís backstory and personality likely play a key role in this.
+A character likely has an association with most of their equipment√≥they chose a blade instead of a blaster for a reason, after all.
+Your character√≠s backstory and personality likely play a key role in this.
 Did they grow up on the streets and need a well-hidden weapon to get past the authorities, or did they have reason to wear a blade openly?
-Is a characterís firearm a named and cherished member of the crew, or is it merely a grim tool to take up when there is no other option?
+Is a character√≠s firearm a named and cherished member of the crew, or is it merely a grim tool to take up when there is no other option?
 Answers to questions like these help define who your character is on and off the battlefield.

 ##### Weapons

 Objects made for killing come in every shape and size.
 Your class gives you proficiency with certain kinds of weapons, all of which have different properties and ranges.
 Melee weapons like blades and mauls are held or thrown, while firearms and casters propel ammunition.
-When making an attack with a weapon, you add either your Strength or Dexterity modifier to the roll, depending on the weaponís type, as well as your proficiency bonus if you have one.
-A galaxyís worth of peoples utilize an equally diverse range of weapons, but most fall into one of five general types: blades, casters, firearms, mauls, and polearms.
+When making an attack with a weapon, you add either your Strength or Dexterity modifier to the roll, depending on the weapon√≠s type, as well as your proficiency bonus if you have one.
+A galaxy√≠s worth of peoples utilize an equally diverse range of weapons, but most fall into one of five general types: blades, casters, firearms, mauls, and polearms.
 In addition to the pre-industrial weapons found in the base game, the weapons in this chapter are typically available to voidrunners.

 **Simple Weapons.** Direct weapons that require no particular finesse, such as mauls, simple weapons are often wielded by NPCs, who usually lack the training to wield other sorts of weapons.
 Voidrunners are often proficient with many simple weapons, which include mauls, polearms, and some firearms.